SystemFw/blog/content/staging/paxos-failures.md

 ---
-title: "A fault-driven understanding of Single Decree Paxos"
+title: "A fault-driven understanding of Single-Decree Paxos"
 ---

 Paxos is a mythical beast standing in the way of every budding Distributed Systems Engineer.
-Classic Paxos is actually not _that_ convoluted as distributed algorithms go, but it uses several deep ideas that are challenging to truly understand at first.
-Deep ideas tend to resist a single, all-encompassing explanation, and are best approached from multiple angles, until intuition comes.
-The angle I'm going to use today is _fault-driven understanding_, which is to say: which specific failure mode is addressed by each idea in Paxos?
-Which bad thing can happen that makes each idea necessary?

-I picked this approach because new practictioners underestimate the variety and subtlety of the failure modes introduced by distribution.
-The invariant-first approach that Leslie Lamport (Paxos' creator) uses is also very insightful, but can come later.
+Classic Paxos is not _convoluted_, but it uses deep ideas that resist immediate intuition.

+We'll aid our understanding with a fault-driven approach, which is to
+say: which specific failure mode is addressed by each idea in Paxos?
+What makes each one necessary?

 This post does not assume any prior knowledge of distributed systems, and it strives to explain common jargon to enable you to go read the relevant papers directly.
+Let's dive in.

 ## What is Paxos?